Sarthakbh321/Haxaw-Chess/README.md

 # Haxaw-Chess

 **Haxaw**: Haxaw is the Neural Network based chess engine made with Python and Tensorflow/Keras.
 Also uses the [python-chess](https://github.com/niklasf/python-chess) library.
-Currently very bad.
+Currently very bad and slow.
 (WIP: *Implement minimax and alpha-beta pruning algorithms*)

 **Diagonal**: Diagonal is the GUI written with pygame.
 Currently you can play games as white against Haxaw.